Step One: Review Program Requirements

 Step Two: Prepare Application Materials

-- Academic Writing Sample (Museum Studies only): The academic writing sample is an example of your academic writing capability.
+- Academic Writing Sample (Museum Studies and Integrative Studies only): The academic writing sample is an example of your academic writing capability.
 All submissions must be original work only, but they may have been used as a submission from a previous course or research project.

-- Professional Writing Sample (Museum Studies only): If you do not have an academic writing sample available, you may submit a professional writing sample instead.
+- Professional Writing Sample (Museum Studies and Integrative Studies only): If you do not have an academic writing sample available, you may submit a professional writing sample instead.
 A professional writing sample is an example of writing from your professional work (i.e., a published magazine or newspaper article).

 - Critiques (may be required for applicants with undergraduate GPAs lower than 3.0 on a 4.0 scale):If you have neither an academic writing sample nor a professional writing sample, you may submit a 1,500-word essay about a play, book, or work of art of your choice.
 The purpose of the critique is to assist evaluators in determining readiness for a writing-intensive graduate program by comparing the applicant’s writing ability to graduate-level expectations.
 The critique is not a book report-style summary, but rather a critical analysis containing: